Antigua Guatemala’s colonial show pony is a riot of gorgeous cobblestoned streetscapes, crumbling ruins and noble churches.

 Takalik Abaj The only really impressive set of ruins on the Pacific Coast shows evidence of some of the earliest links between Olmec and Maya cultures.

-Chajul Step back in time and experience life as it has been lived for hundreds of years in this intensely traditional town.
+Chajul Step back in time and experience life as it has been lived for hundreds of years in this very traditional town.

-Laguna Magdalena Take a two-day horseback ride with Unicornio Azul out to this turquoise lagoon nestled in the Cuchamatanes mountain range.
+Laguna Magdalena Saddle up your horse with Unicornio Azul to visit this turquoise lagoon nestled in the Cuchamatanes mountain range.

 San Mateo Ixtatán Up near the Mexican border, this cute village is surrounded by spectacular scenery.